stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 * `traverse (Id . f) = Id . map f`: Traversing over
   the `Identity` monad is just functor `map`.
 * `traverse (MkComp . map f . g) = MkComp . map (traverse f) . traverse g`:
-  Traversing with a composition of effects (see exercise 8 below) must be the same when being done in a single traversal (left hand side) or a sequence of two traversals (right hand side).
+  Traversing with a composition of effects must be the same when being done in a single traversal (left hand side) or a sequence of two traversals (right hand side).